Hengle/HPA-Theta-hybrid-optimised-pathfinding-system-in-Unity-DOTS-stack./README.md

 Holde scroll wheel button and move mouse to rotate camera in any direction.
 Double click the ground to zoom to a location.
 Hold L-Shift while moving to speed up.

 Select a single unit by clicking on one, or select multiple by dragging over a bunch.
 Right click somewhere while units are selected to give them the order to move.

+DEBUGGING:

+To enable/disable visual path markers and pathfinding time check the booleans in the OnUpdate in PathfindingSystem.